-Copyright is an unregistered right that comes into being automatically, and so is easily obtainable.
+Copyright is an unregistered right that comes into being automatically so is easily obtainable.
 Copyright can be used to prevent others reproducing your work or dealing with unauthorised copies.
 Only specific types of work are eligible for protection.
 A significant amount of copyright may be created during the design process and this is often the only way to prove what you have and enforce it against others.
 It’s therefore good practice to document copyright properly.

 Would my product qualify for copyright protection?

 - Sound recordings, films, broadcasts or cable programmes

 - Computer programmes.